 The Ministry of Health (MoH) is in most countries the main counterpart and Memorandum of Understandings (MoU) are often signed in order to define and regulate the terms of the collaboration.
 In settings where MSF supports regular facilities, both MSF and MoH contracted staff work together.
 This can be a challenge in terms of management as expectations, tools and routines as well as working conditions differ.
-In MSF supported structures, whenever there are MoH human resources, MSF pays any salary difference and/or incitement to compensate higher workload, in order to secure well-functioning activities
+In MSF supported structures, whenever there are MoH human resources, MSF pays any salary difference and/or incitement to compensate higher workload, in order to secure well-functioning activities as to promote long-term capacity building.

-Training of its own national staff, as well as staff in local health structures, is a key component of MSF's medical activities, both in order to meet immediate needs as well as to promote long-term capacity building.
 The areas where MSF intervenes benefit not only from well-trained staff, but also from investments made in health structures, such as buildings, equipment and water and sanitation improvements.
 Every possible effort is made to ensure that handover partners take proper responsibility for such investments once MSF leaves and reasonable resources are normally made available for continued maintenance.